glguy/snowcone/client/README.md

 ## Building and running

-This project uses cmake to build.
+This project uses CMake to build.
 If you're on a mac you'll need to override `PKG_CONFIG_PATH` to find any missing libraries.

 ```sh